nbaztec/Qirc/README.md

-Qirc
+## Qirc ##
 ====

 Qirc is an IRC bot built in Python

-It is a simple bot with even simpler UI, currently in development phase.
+It is a simple bot with a simple extensible design and can support many complex tasks.

 Supports:
 * Wikipedia